 2. Interpret paced rhythms to identify pacemaker malfunctions

 3. Describe patient assessments with rhythm changes and anticipate immediate interventions.

 4. Evaluate 12-lead ECGs to identify areas of ischemia and infarction

 Advance your clinical assessment skills.

 The theoretical and clinical basis for health assessment by the advanced clinician will be developed.
 The process whereby the advanced clinician utilizes comprehensive history, physical, psychosocial, and cultural assessment across the lifespan to gather specific data relevant to common health problems is demonstrated.

-Students will develop clinical reasoning skills to begin to formulate differential diagnoses.
+Students will develop clinical reasoning skills to begin to formulate differential diagnose

 From A to Z, learn more about various medical conditions that often land in the ER and ICU, and how to manage them.